-- ensure people are safe - make all necessary referrals - ensure support has been offered to the people, their family and staff - ensure multi-agency contact has taken/will take place.
+- ensure children are safe - make all necessary referrals - ensure support has been offered to the child, their family, other children and staff - ensure multi-agency contact has taken/will take place.

-If an allegation of misconduct is in relation to abuse of a person, you must also submit an 'Protection concern about a person using the service' notification.
+If an allegation of misconduct is in relation to abuse of a child, you must also submit a 'Protection concern about a person using the service' notification.

 Remember to use the update notification to inform us of the outcome of any investigations.
-This should detail all remedial, support, disciplinary or reporting actions.
+This should detail all support, disciplinary or reporting actions.